 (1) "Net debt" represents gross debt less cash and short-term investments.
-Management believes that Net debt provides useful information to investors and management regarding the level of SLB's indebtedness by reflecting cash and investments that could be used to repay debt.
-Net debt is a non-GAAP financial measure that should be considered in addition to, not as a substitute for or superior to, total debt.
+Management believes that Net debt provides useful information to investors and management regarding the level of S indebtedness by reflecting cash and investments that could be used to repay debt.
+Net debt is a non-GAAP financial measure that should be considered in addition to, not as a substitute for, total debt.